 The 21st Century

 Maddly also gave us photographs from their joint boat journey on the Askoy II, and their stay on Hiva Oa.
 Being a dancer, actress (she met Brel on the set of L’aventure c’est l’aventure), and musician herself, she later devoted several albums to Brel’s memory.
-A sample of Maddly singing ‘Mon ami est mort’ (My friend has died) accompanies the slide show provided above.
+A sample of Maddly singing ‘Mon ami est mort’ (My friend has died).
+It was quite the experience that would ultimately have unforeseen results, such as when the boys who at the time helped make the sails for brel’s ship read my biography and went looking for the wreckage, which they then salvaged in New Zealand.

 Indeed, there was no time to lose if I wanted to find his colleagues, managers and childhood friends alive.
 So I took the next airplane to Ancona, where Franco was born, and started asking people in the streets if they knew some elderly person who had known Franco Corelli.
 That worked wonders.
 Within a few hours I was sitting at a table with his cousin Marco, who then brought me to each and every remaining childhood friend of Franco.
 In the years of writing, I worked closely together with Marco, and by 2007 I was ready for a publisher.
 Since I had written the book in English, I decided on Amadeus Press.
 My friend and colleague Frans van der Beek came up with the best approach: since Amadeus had a booth at the Frankfurt Book Fair in September, we would find them there ‘in the flesh’.
 So I went with Frans to the book fair, walking straight to the Amadeus booth.
 Since it was empty, I took a seat.
 Frans remained standing.
 A few minutes later a man in an approachable suit appeared, saying; ‘Since you are already occupying my seat, I might as well ask what I can do for you?’
 I replied that I wasn’t an incidental passer by who landed on his seat for a rest, but told him that I was there to make him happy: